priyansh2998/Java-practice-/README.md

 will update my git and twitter daily😤

-I would like to get started with DSA in JAVA , for now I m following Kunal Kushwaha (https://www.youtube.com/c/KunalKushwaha)
+I would like to get started with DSA in JAVA , for now I m following Kunal Kushwaha's playlist (https://www.youtube.com/c/KunalKushwaha)